pmacMaps/sara-report-tool/README.md

 This tool collects parameters from the ArcGIS tool's form using the `arcpy.GetParameterAsText()` [method](http://pro.arcgis.com/en/pro-app/arcpy/functions/getparameterastext.htm).
 All inputs are required.

 1. SARA Name (string) - the name of the SARA facility.<br>
-2. SARA Address (sring) - the street address of the SARA facility.<br>
+2. SARA Address (string) - the street address of the SARA facility.<br>
 3. PATTS ID (string) - an unique identifier for each SARA facility.<br>
 4. Chemical Info (string) - information about the chemical(s) being used for the analysis
 5. Latitude (double) - the latitude in decimal degrees of the SARA facility.<br>